 Frequent use of other hand tools on a regular basis

-Using repeated hand motions in various types of work, such as butchers, musicians, dentists, and carpenters
+Using repeated hand motions in various types of work, such as butchers, musicians, dentists, auto workers, and carpenters

 What are the symptoms of tennis elbow?